-A lodger has the legal status of an ‘excluded occupier’.
-An excluded occupier is someone who lives in the same property as a landlord.
-They will share the kitchen, bathroom or other living accommodation with the landlord.
-For more information about lodgers you can read our guide, Taking in a lodger.
+A lodger is somebody who lives in the same property as a landlord.
+They will share the kitchen, bathroom, or other living accommodation with the landlord but will have their own room.
+A lodger will usually have the legal status of an ‘excluded occupier’.
+For more information, read Taking in a lodger.